Free Expressions

 Free Expressions is a studio album by Jamaican reggae female singer Etana, released on February 8, 2011, under VP Records.
-Free Expressions is 14 new songs that display her unique brand of pop-reggae, soulful voicing and personal lyrics on progressive one drop riddims with rock flavored instrumentation.
+Free Expressions contains a pop-reggae sound, soul inspired vocals, and personal lyrics on one drop riddims with rock flavored instrumentation.
 Etana's debut The Strong One (VP1800) garnered multiple hits and established Etana as a fresh new female voice on the international scene.
-Her sophomore effort will elevate her to an even broader audience with infectious hooks of "I Know You Love Me", "My Name Is" (a remake of the hit by Japanese artist Pushim), "Free" and the first single "Heart Broken".